Lewis Katz: Early life

 Katz was born to a Jewish family in Camden, New Jersey, on January 11, 1942, and grew up in the Parkside section of the city.
 He was raised along with his sister, Sandra Katz (Wolff) by their mother, a secretary at RCA, after their father died when they were very young.

 Career

-He became a lawyer and businessman, making millions in parking lots, billboards and sports.
+Katz became a lawyer and businessman, making millions in parking lots, billboards and sports.
 Katz was a former owner of Kinney Parking Systems, at the time the largest parking company in New York City, and the former chairman of Interstate Outdoor Advertising, one of the largest regional outdoor-advertising firms in the country.
 He was the majority owner of five radio stations in Atlantic and Cape May counties at the Jersey Shore, and a founding partner of the law firm Katz, Ettin & Levine in Cherry Hill.

 Sports ownership

 Katz invested in the two New Jersey sports teams back in 2000.
 He was part of the YankeeNets/Puck Holdings group along with Ray Chambers.
 The group purchased the New Jersey Devils from their original owner Dr. John McMullen.

 Katz's ownership involvement of both teams ended in 2003 when the YankeeNets group disintegrated with the Devils being sold to Jeffrey Vanderbeek and the Nets sold to Bruce Ratner.
 The Devils have since been sold again while the Nets were also sold and moved to Brooklyn.